skydoves/Orbital/README.md

 <img src="previews/preview3.gif" width="300px" align="center">

-The example below shows how to implement shared element transition with the `animateSharedElementTransition` extension of the `OrbitaryScope`.
+The example below shows how to implement shared element transition with the `animateSharedElementTransition` extension of the `OrbitalScope`.
-The `rememberContentWithOrbitaryScope` allows you to create custom animations such as `animateSharedElementTransition` on the `OrbitaryScope`.
+The `rememberContentWithOrbitalScope` allows you to create custom animations such as `animateSharedElementTransition` on the `OrbitalScope`.
 You can apply the `animateSharedElementTransition` animation to specific Composables and customize its `AnimationSpec`.
 Also, you can set the different `AnimationSpec`s for the movement and transformation as seen the below: